<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 If you call your dream client once, only to disappear for an extended period (like 90 days), you don’t provide them with any reason to meet with you.
 The contact you are calling has heard your name once, and by the time you make a second attempt, they will have long forgotten your last call or voicemail message.

 Sporadic efforts at prospecting produce poor results.
 You need to think in terms of pursuit plans or campaigns.
 Your approach should be one of professional persistence, the kind that eventually causes your contact to accept your request for a meeting.
-Your dream client needs to feel you are pursuing a relationship with them and their company.
+This might involve navigating through struggle meetings and persistent follow-ups until your dream client feels that you are genuinely pursuing a relationship with them and their company.

 You Asked Over Email